marvinlabs/android-slideshow-widget/README.md

   - `ResourceBitmapAdapter` will allow you to show a list of application resource drawables
   - `RemoteBitmapAdapter` will allow you to show a list of images that are loaded from the Internet.

+We also have a Picasso plugin library.
+That provides an adapter that works with Picasso instead of AsyncTasks.
+To use it, simply add the corresponding dependency using gradle:

+    dependencies {
+        compile 'com.marvinlabs:android-slideshow-widget-picasso-plugin:0.4.+@aar'
+    }

 ### SlideTransitionFactory

 You want something else than just a fade between slides?
 Simply implement this interface to return